michaeltelford/yart/README.md

 # YART

-*Yet Another Ruby Templater* is yet another way to turn plain Ruby into HTML.
+*Yet Another Ruby Templater* turns plain Ruby into HTML making it fun to write webpages.

-Makes building the changable bits of a webpage super easy and intuitive e.g. a form for posting to the server.

 - YART provides an intuitive DSL that feels natural to use and removes the boiler plate from writing HTML
-- YART can be used stand alone or embedded inside a higher level templater such as `erb` or `slim`
 - YART has zero runtime dependencies and ~100 LOC
 - YART is fully unit tested